hhvm/user-documentation/guides/hack/11-built-in-types/22-arrays.md

 ## keyset

 A keyset is a data structure that contains an ordered collection of zero or more elements whose values are the keys.
-And as array keys must have type `int` or `string`, keysets are restricted to homogenous collections of values of those types (the `arraykey` type can be used to declare a keyset that accepts both `int` and `string` values, but it's usually better to be explicit and choose only one type).
+And as array keys must have type `int` or `string`, keysets are restricted to homogeneous collections of values of those types (the `arraykey` type can be used to declare a keyset that accepts both `int` and `string` values, but it's usually better to be explicit and choose only one type).
 As the number of elements in a keyset